 I’m a creature of habit and each Wednesday I go to my local supermarket’s website to see the specials.
 Certain of these specials are unique to me so I need to log in to see them.
 This week I couldn’t log in.
 Each time I got a message saying my session expired and to log in again.
 I had a pretty good idea that the problem was with some site cookie.
 The good news is there are multiple ways to clear cookies for one site with Google Chrome.

 One issue I run into with this site is software updates.
 I’ll be updating an article and low and behold, something is missing or changed.
 Usually, this is a result of software changes.
 The area that is impacted the most is the Excel Ribbon.
 In two articles, I noticed I was missing the Forms button and in the other case, the Excel Developer tab.
 Both issues are easily fixed when you know how to customize the ribbon.

 Image my surprise this morning when I looked at my To Do list and saw, “do a review on grimm kermit call marilee”.
 I stared at the screen for a good 20 seconds hoping something would pop to mind.
 I was stumped.
 Fortunately, I could tell the task had been placed the day before by Alexa.
 Now, the question was how to figure out what Alexa voice recognition heard.
 It was time to go to the source.

-One of my favorite quotes comes from Yogi Berra who said “You can observe a lot by just watching”.
-In this case, I was watching someone work with Excel and doing various tips to make the spreadsheet more usable.
-In fact, I’ve written about many of those tips.
-I suggested to my co-worker that he could reduce steps by using Excel Tables.
-And no, I’m not talking about pivot tables but something simpler and equally powerful.
-(Includes sample Excel file.)
+Yogi Berra once said, “You can observe a lot by just watching”.
+In this case, I was watching someone work with Excel doing various things to make the spreadsheet more usable.
+I suggested to my co-worker that he could reduce steps by creating an Excel Table.
+And no, I’m not talking about pivot tables but something much simpler and equally powerful.